- According to IEC and GB Standard

 The following are notable differences between them:

 - CY is a multiple-conductor cable braided with tinned copper wire and an inner sheath.
-On the other hand, the braid of SY cables galvanized steel wire.

 - The sheath in CY cables is commonly grey, while a transparent jacket covers the SY shielded cable.

 - SY Cables offer little protection against electrical interference but increase the mechanical protection of the cable.
 The reverse is the case for CY cables.

 - CY cable control is a shielded flexible cable, while SY is an unshielded control cables.

 Both power cable and control wire are common cable types.
 However, both are not the same.